-Remove the Speakers
+Removing the Speakers

-1. Using a T10 torx screwdriver, remove the mounting screws from the left and right speakers.
+Using a T10 torx screwdriver, remove the screws from the left and right speakers.
 Replacement Note: The longer of the two speaker mounting screws is used to secure the left speaker; the shorter screw secures the right speaker.

-2. Using a T6 torx screwdriver, remove the screw that secures the IR board mounting bracket to the logic board.
-Remove the IR mounting bracket and attached gold bracket.
+2. Using a T6 torx screwdriver, remove the screw that secures the IR board to the IR mounting bracket.
+Disconnect the IR cable from the IR board.

+3. Remove the IR mounting bracket screws.
+Lift the bracket off the logic board to free the speaker cable.

-- Lift the left speaker straight up to remove it.
-Replacement Note: Note the location and positioning of the speaker cable for reinstallation later - 4.
-Lift the right speaker straight up and disconnect the speaker cable connector from the logic board.
+Replacement Note: Take note of the location and positioning of the speaker cable (top cable in this photo) for reinstallation later.

+Lift the speakers and attached cable straight up.

+5. Under the right speaker, disconnect the speaker cable from the logic board.

-Replace the Speakers
+Replacing the Speakers